QuarkNerd/blog/hpowell/_posts/2015-03-20-ZeroMQ-Dirty-Intro.md

 Most of the example code will be in C# because that's my background.
 There'll also be examples in Java and Node.js, languages I have yet to fight with on the battlefield, so I'll apologise in advance for the poor programming style.

 ## Really?
 More services/brokers/fiddly bits to install. ##
 Nope, just a library.
-If you're living in .Net land you can use the [NetMQ](https://github.com/zeromq/netmq) native implementation , just bring up the Package Manager Console, select the project that needs some super charged messaging functionality and enter the following magic words:
+If you're living in .Net land you can use the [NetMQ](https://github.com/zeromq/netmq) native implementation, just bring up the Package Manager Console, select the project that needs some super charged messaging functionality and enter the following magic words:

     Install-Package NetMQ -Version 3.3.0.11